spryker/spryker-shop-core/Bundles/SharedCartPage/src/SprykerShop/Yves/SharedCartPage/Theme/default/components/molecules/user-share-list/README.md

 # user-share-list (molecule)

-Displays a share list of user, which you can share shopping cart with certain rights.
+Displays a list of users with which a chosen shopping cart can be shared, granting certain access rights.

 ## Code sample